 How to Get a Job as a Public Relations Specialist

-"A public relations specialist job requires writing skills, critical thinking ability, fast turnaround, patience, a thick-skin mentality, and creativity," says Corbett, who also adds that you should be able to demonstrate real accomplishments and have broad networks.
-And wallflowers need not apply—public relations specialists must have an outgoing, self-confident, and friendly personality.
+"A public relations specialist job requires writing skills, critical thinking ability, fast turnaround, patience, a thick-skin mentality and creativity," says Corbett, who adds that you should be able to demonstrate real accomplishments in the field and have broad networks.
+And wallflowers need not apply – public relations specialists must have an outgoing, self-confident and friendly personality.